 - Practice Beforehand: Don’t wait until your trip to travel with your dog or hike with them for the first time.
 Dogs will do a lot better if they’re familiar with traveling and being on public trails.

-- Bring Treats for Photos: Be sure to bring their favorite dog treats for us to use to get them to look at the camera!
+- Bring Treats for Photos: Be sure to bring their favorite dog treats to get them to look at the camera!
 You probably want to bring their treats anyway.
 But it’s especially helpful for photos.

 - Make Your Dog Feel at Home: If you can bring their doggy bed, favorite toys, or other items, it’ll help your dog feel more comfortable in new places!

 It’s important to be respectful of trail regulations and other hikers.
-A dog-friendly elopement also means following Leave No Trace principles while out hiking with your dog.
-So here are our tips for bringing your dog on the trail:
+A dog-friendly elopement also means following Leave No Trace principles while out exploring with your dog.
+So here are my tips for bringing your dog on the trail:

-- Bring Dog Booties: Some trails we hike for elopements are rocky and rough on dog paws.
+- Bring Dog Booties: A lot of trails are rocky and rough on dog paws.
 Consider bringing dog booties to protect their feet.

 - Bring Dog Poop Bags: Always make sure to have plenty of dog poop bags to clean up and pack out their waste.